designstem/projects/colorblindness/index-04-3-properties.md

 a) bright colors have in comparison to dark colors and
 b) saturated colors have in comparison to desatured colors.~

-~Check your result after coming up with a conclusion.~
+~Check below after coming up with your own conclusion.~

 <f-sidebar title="Conclusion" overlay>